koeninger/tsc-trace/README.md

 The feature "lfence" will add an lfence instruction before and after each call to rdtsc.

-Run `cargo bench` to show the runtime overhead difference between using this library, and directly calling rdtsc twice and subtracting.
+Run `cargo bench` to show the runtime overhead difference between using this library, vs directly calling rdtsc twice and subtracting.